Hi there! I’m the ” Sheena” behind Sheena of the Journal. I never liked my name as a kid, but it does work well in a pun :).

 As an introvert, I find writing an “about me” page both nerve-wracking and somewhat pointless.
 After all, who really wants to know that I love salty snacks, the color purple, and rainy days?
-How boring to go on and on about yourself.
 But I realize that despite the trivial nature of the info, I too have found myself pouring over the bios of my favorite bloggers, soaking in ridiculous details with relish, and then referring to them on a first name basis in my mind as if we’ve always been BFF’s.
 Not creepy at all, right?
 Not to worry, my secret best buds, actual stalking is too much personal contact for me.

 If you’d like to talk, shoot me a message below!